hutt/spectre/README.md

 - `post.hbs` - Used for individual posts
 - `page.hbs` - Used for individual pages
 - `tag.hbs` - Used for tag archives
-- `author.hbs` - Used for author archives

 One neat trick is that you can also create custom one-off templates just by adding the slug of a page to a template file.
 For example:

 - `page-about.hbs` - Custom template for the `/about/` page
 - `tag-news.hbs` - Custom template for `/tag/news/` archive
-- `author-ali.hbs` - Custom template for `/author/ali/` archive

 # Routes